BonnieDoug/solution-host-docs/README.md

 7. [Index](#index)

 ## <a name="introduction"></a> 1.
 Introduction
+This section should describe the project and the software product being to be built.
+No text is necessary between the heading above and the heading below unless otherwise desired.
 ### 1.1 Project Overview
+Give a short summary of the project objectives, the software to be delivered, major activities, major deliverables, major milestones, required resources, and top-level schedule and budget.
+Describe the relationship of this project to other projects, if appropriate.
 ### 1.2 Project Deliverables
+List all of the major items to be delivered to the customer (external customer, in-house user, etc.).

+List the deliverables, delivery dates, delivery locations, delivery method (email, FTP, CD, etc.), and quantities necessary to satisfy the project’s requirements.
 ### 1.3 Evolution of the Software Project Management Plan
+Describe how you expect this document to evolve over time.
+This section should be very similar to the "Revision Chart" earlier in the document.
+The revision chart should list what has already been done to this document.
+This section should list what is expected to be done to this document.

 ### 1.4 Reference Materials
 * [Api Platform](https://api-platform.com/) - REST Framework for Symfony